 Task Action Create the Artifact Drag the 'Reading List' icon onto the diagram from the 'Documents' page of the Diagram Toolbox.
 Double-click on the element to display the 'Properties' dialog and give the element a name; perhaps identifying the subject of the reading list.
-Create the In the Browser window, identify the elements containing the required information and drag each one onto the Reading List Artifact element.
+Create the Reading List In the Browser window, identify the elements containing the required information and drag each one onto the Reading List Artifact element.
 The element names are displayed on the Artifact, in the sequence in which they are added to the Artifact.
+The element names are attributes of the Artifact.
+If you want to change the sequence in which they are listed: 1.
+Click on the Artifact and press Ctrl+5.
+The Features window displays, showing the 'Attributes' page.
+Right-click on the attribute to move, and select either the 'Move Up' option or the 'Move Down' option.
+The attribute moves one space up or down the list for each click.